RadixSeven/RadixSeven.github.io/_drafts/00-Put-up-or-shut-up-gun-control.md

 There are too many people dead from guns in the USA.
 Something needs to change.
 However, there are vastly different and irreconcilable ideas about how to change.
-Each party says that their plan will reduce gun deathsand that the other party's plan will bring the apocalypse.
+Each party says that their plan will reduce gun deaths and that the other party's plan will bring the apocalypse.
 No one can enact their plan beause it is opposed by the other party.